abhishekvispute/curiousapple-audits/src/Raft-2.md

 ```

 ### Recommendation
 I understand that these contracts are not designed to hold any funds.
 However, I would suggest you proceed with caution and make users aware that they are not expected to send their funds directly to this contract.
-This is because similar issues with routers have occurred in the past.
+This is because similar issues with routers have occurred in the past.</br>
-For example:
+For example:</br>
 https://twitter.com/hexagate_/status/1671188024607100928

 ## [I-03] Ensure that no reentrancy is allowed for contracts being whitelisted for `depositForWithAccountCheck`